walterrowe/magick-frames/README.md

 ### The Hard Way

 1. Open the CreateStyleDroplets AppleScript in Script Editor.
-1. Look at the `styleDroplets` property of included styles and their associated options.
+1. Look at the ` styleDroplets ` property of included styles and their associated options.
 1. File > Export, choose type Application, and save a droplet named as a desired style.

-When a style droplet runs it looks for it's own name in the styles property list and runs the “frame\_it” script with the associated options to decorate your images.
+When a style droplet runs it looks for it's own name in the styles property list and runs the “frame\_it" script with the associated options to decorate your images.
 For example, if you double-click or drop images onto the the logo_dark droplet, it looks for logo_dark in the style list and passes the logo_dark options to "frame_it" to decorate your images.

 Once you have the style droplets created you are ready to use Magick Frames.

 # How To Use

-The scaling and placement of logos and text were developed using an image with dimensions 3000 wide by 2400 high pixels, a font of 64 points, and an image logo with dimensions 900 wide by 250 high pixels.
+The scaling and placement of logos and text were developed using an image with dimensions 3000 wide by 2000 high pixels, a font of 64 points, and an image logo with dimensions 900 wide by 250 high pixels.
 When creating your own logo make one with dark text for light backgrounds and another with light text for dark backgrounds.

 ## In macOS Finder